la9527/mdir.js/README.md

 ### Version History

+- v0.8.4
+    - [bugfix] execute a file name with blank characters.(win32)
 - v0.8.3
     - Add option to select a program when running the program.
 (Ctrl+R)
     - Add configuration file.